alexxuyaowen/maze/README.md

 ### Other Features:
 - The white text on the upper left corner indicates what the mouse is hovering over.
-  - For example, if the mouse is hovering over the avatar, the text would be "player"; hovering over the wall, it would be "wall"; hovering over a accessible place, it would be "floor"; hovering over an inaccessible place or a place beyond the vision range, it would be "nothing"
+  - For example, if the mouse is hovering over the avatar, the text would be "player"; hovering over the wall, it would be "wall"; hovering over a accessible place, it would be "floor"; hovering over an inaccessible place or a place beyond the vision range, it would be "nothing".
-- Mouse-click on an accessible place would take the character to there along the shortest path (A* Search)
+- Mouse-click on an accessible place would take the character to there along the shortest path (A* Search).
 - Press ":" then "q" to quickly save and exit the game.
 - Press ":" then "s" to save the game without leaving the game.
 - Press ":" then "n" to go the main menu (without saving).